Owen Miller Player Props: Brewers vs. Mets

-The Milwaukee Brewers, including Owen Miller (.188 on-base percentage in past 10 games, 133 points below season-long percentage), battle starting pitcher David Peterson and the New York Mets at Citi Field, Tuesday at 7:10 PM ET.
+On Wednesday, Owen Miller (hitting .172 in his past 10 games) and the Milwaukee Brewers play the New York Mets, whose starting pitcher will be Kodai Senga.
+First pitch is at 7:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Mets.
+He strung together two hits (going 2-for-4) in his most recent game against the Mets.

 Owen Miller Game Info & Props vs. the Mets